nauvalrafli/react_hsitp_mapxus_public/README.md

    cd android && ./gradlew clean && cd ..
    ```
 6. If the component is not showing (blank) please check the size assignment.
-7. For more detailed information about how to implement please check in folder example
+7. For more detailed information about how to implement please check in folder ModuleApplication (Check for older version)